rust-lang/prev.rust-lang.org/en-US/faq.md

 - Post in [users.rust-lang.org](https://users.rust-lang.org/), the official Rust users forum
 - Ask in the official [Rust IRC channel](https://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust) (#rust on irc.mozilla.org)
 - Ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/rust) with the "rust" tag
-- Post in [/r/rust](https://www.reddit.com/r/rust), the unofficial Rust subreddit

 <h3><a href="#why-has-rust-changed-so-much" name="why-has-rust-changed-so-much">
 Why has Rust changed so much over time?
 </a></h3>

 Rust started with a goal of creating a safe but usable systems programming language.
 In pursuit of this goal it explored a lot of ideas, some of which it kept (lifetimes, traits) while others were discarded (the typestate system, green threading).
 Also, in the run up to 1.0 a lot of the standard library was rewritten as early designs were updated to best use Rust's features and provide quality, consistent cross-platform APIs.
-Now that Rust has reached 1.0, the language is guaranteed to be "stable"; and while it may continue to evolve, code which works on current Rust should continue to work on future releases.
+Now that Rust has reached 1.0, the language is [guaranteed to be "stable"](https://blog.rust-lang.org/2014/10/30/Stability.html); and while it may continue to evolve, code which works on current Rust should continue to work on future releases.

 <h3><a href="#how-does-rust-language-versioning-work" name="how-does-rust-language-versioning-work">
 How does Rust language versioning work?